Is Dark Energy Increasing or Decreasing in the Late Universe?: BAO constrained equation of state of dark energy

-Many of the proposed models explore the potential of a dynamical dark energy \citep{mvp2017,Avsa2024,dival2025}. {In a three flat universe when radiation can be neglected a general formulation is {(See Appendix \ref{App_Symmetry} for details of the following calculation)}
+{As mentioned above,} while consistent with the CMB power spectrum, the Planck-$\Lambda$CDM estimate of $H_0$ is inconsistent with LDL, prompting considerations beyond $\Lambda$CDM including a possible dynamical dark energy \citep{mvp2017,Avsa2024,dival2025}.
+In a late-time {spatially three-flat universe}, when radiation can be neglected, {a general formulation of the Hubble evolution satisfies} (\ref{App_Symmetry})